LucasHenriqueDiniz/Mannco.Store-Enhancer/README.md

-# "Mannco Store Navigation Extension"
+# Mannco Store Navigation Extension

 This project is a browser extension designed to enhance navigation on the Mannco Store website.
 It builds upon previously created Tampermonkey scripts, organizing them into a React-based extension using Manifest V3.